Lolp1ke/xCellence/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 ### Autonomous

-What the fuck HSV is?
+What the ?
+HSV is?
 HSV is one of the many color ranges like RGB or RGBA.
 ![img.png](https://th.bing.com/th/id/OIP.Jo4grR3nNkNXlovu5-iWAgHaHa?rs=1&pid=ImgDetMain)
 First and last reason you must use HSV instead RGB is you just have to.
 HSV does not depends on